mviereck/kaptain/README.md

 Is anyone out there who would like to port kaptain to QT5? :-)

 # Debian
-kaptain is available in repositories for debian jessie: https://packages.debian.org/jessie/kaptain The provided package works on debian stretch, too.
+kaptain is available in repositories for debian jessie: https://packages.debian.org/jessie/kaptain.
+The provided package works on debian stretch, too.

-If you want to compile yourself:
+To compile yourself:
 ```
 apt-get install libqt4-dev bison flex
 export QT_SELECT=qt4